theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 Yes!
 Shortcode: To use variable products, you must specify both the product id and the variation id in the shortcode parameters.
-Block: Select the product you want to use in the product selector!
+Block: Select the product(s) you want to use in the product selector!

 = Some attributes for variable products are not appearing =